This version of the guidance includes new information on:

 Visitors to the school setting should use a face covering, including parents/carers when dropping off and picking up learners.

 Schools will need to communicate quickly and clearly to staff, parents/carers and learners that the new arrangements require the use of face coverings in certain circumstances.
-In addition, schools should ensure there is appropriate on-site signage to make visitors and parents/carers aware of the requirement for them to wear face coverings when entering school premises, and to not remain on the premises/at the gates longer than necessary especially when dropping off/collecting children.
+In addition, schools should ensure there is appropriate on-site signage to make visitors and parents/carers aware of the requirement for them to wear face coverings when entering school premises, and should take steps to encourage parents/carers to not remain on the premises/at the gates longer than necessary especially when dropping off/collecting children.

 There are some risks and harms of face coverings to be considered, including: